What is Scientific Management Theory?

-The theory was centered on systematic study of people, behavior and tasks.
+The theory was centred on the systematic study of people, behaviour and tasks.
 The chore of Taylor’s theory was that they followed the technique of breaking the work process into sub-tasks or least possible units with an intention to regulate the most efficient method for accomplishing a particular task.

 Functions of Scientific Management Theory:

 Though the scientific theory of management provided tools for workers to enhance their output and efficiency, employees did only menial work and hence the theory criticism of the classical theory of management faced critics for developing an assembly-line atmosphere.
 With this as a reason, the theory was fallen out of favour by various companies but is still considered as a valuable tool in many companies for its principles.